ramla/sakarinv/README.md

   - run :l sakarinv.hs
   - run main

-Known issues: on Windows you run into an error when accepting the challenge to make Sakari wear the jumper
+Known issues: on Windows you run into an error when accepting the challenge to make Sakari wear the jumper.
+With luck you can win if you type in your movement after y before pressing enter